Extra Nutritious Chicken Bone Broth Recipe

 It’s All About the Roasting For a Truly Delicious Chicken Bone Broth

 We only make our nutritious chicken bone broth from roasted chicken bones.
-We buy chicken quarters and season them and put them in a roasting pan.
-We bring them to room temperature and then cook them in a 375 degree oven for 1 hour.
+Chicken quarters are perfect for roasting.
+Place then in a roasting pan, and season.
+Let them come to room temperature if they aren’t.
+Roast in a 375 degree oven for 1 hour.
 The scent is really quite lovely as it roasts.

 When the roasting is done, take the pan out of the oven and allow it to come to room temperature.
 Once at room temperature, debone the chicken and set it aside for another recipe.
 It is the bones we really want.
 Don’t debone too vigorously because the roast chicken that stays on the joint adds to the taste of the broth.